What is Insider Trading?

 - A high-level employee overhears some conversation about a merger and understands its market impact and consequently buys the shares of the company in his father’s account.

-- Martha Stewart: The shares of ImClone took a sharp dive when it was found out that the FDA rejected its new cancer drug.
-Even after such fall in the share price, the family of CEO Samuel Waskal seemed to be unaffected.
-Having received advance notice of the rejection, Martha Stewart sold her holdings in the company’s stock when the shares were trading in the $50 range, and the stock subsequently fell to $10 in the following months.
+Shares of ImClone took a sharp dive when it was found out that the FDA rejected its new cancer drug.
+Even after such a fall in the share price, the family of CEO Samuel Waskal seemed to be unaffected.
+After receiving advance notice of the rejection, Martha Stewart sold her holdings in the company’s stock when the shares were trading in the $50 range, and the stock subsequently fell to $10 in the following months.
 She was forced to resign as CEO of her company and Waskal was sentenced to more than seven years in prison and fined $4.3 million in 2003.

-- Joseph Nacchio: He made $50 million by dumping his stock on the market while giving positive financial projections to shareholders as chief of Qwest Communications at a time when he knew of severe problems facing the company.
+Joseph Nacchio made $50 million by dumping his stock on the market while giving positive financial projections to shareholders as chief of Qwest Communications at a time when he knew of severe problems facing the company.
 He was convicted in 2007.

-- Yoshiaki Murakami: In 2006, he made $25.5 million by using non-public material information about Livedoor, a financial services company that was planning to acquire a 5% stake in Nippon Broadcasting.
+In 2006, Yoshiaki Murakami made $25.5 million by using non-public material information about Livedoor, a financial services company that was planning to acquire a 5% stake in Nippon Broadcasting.
 His fund acted upon this information and bought two million shares.

-- Raj Rajaratnam: He made about $60 million as a billionaire hedge fund manager by swapping tips with other traders, hedge fund managers, and key employees of IBM, Intel Corp, and McKinsey & Co.
+Raj Rajaratnam made about $60 million as a billionaire hedge fund manager by swapping tips with other traders, hedge fund managers, and key employees of IBM, Intel Corp, and McKinsey & Co.
 He was found guilty of 14 counts of conspiracy and fraud in 2009 and fined $92.8 million.